geoffreyvanwyk/phel-lang.org/content/documentation/authoring-libraries.md

 ## Publishing

-Phel library is just like any PHP library in the sense that the process for publishing is the same.
+A Phel library is just like any PHP library in the sense that the process for publishing is the same.
 You login to [Packagist](https://packagist.org/) and submit your repository.
 Then, you can install the library in your Phel or PHP application in the same way:

 ```bash
 # For example: